 Most cooks, 50 years ago, used their pressure cookers for canning, and the petcock would sometimes get clogged, causing an explosion.
 That happened to my mom, and she never used another pressure cooker.

 However, pressure canning has come a long way in the last few decades.
 And there are some really great pressure canners that are designed to prevent the problems of the past.
 The improved design features include lighter-weight canners that are easier to manipulate and updated pressure release systems that are engineered to be much safer than their predecessors.

 - A vented canner should have the vent left open until the water has reached a boil so that there is no excess air in the pot.

 - A pressure canner with a weighted gauge will release excess air automatically.
-These, however, do not adjust to high altitudes like the vented ones do.
+These, however, do not adjust to high altitudes as the vented ones do.
 You’ll need to read the instructions for your altitude carefully.

 Another valuable tool, regardless of the canning method you use, is a jar lifter.
 This is, basically, a pair of tongs that will grip the neck of a single jar and allow you to move the jar to and from the water.